JSONDR/JSONDR/README.md

 - 👋 Hi, I’m @JSONDR
 - 👀 I’m interested in financial markets, cryptocurrencies and programming
 - 🌱 In my spare time, I work on expanding the functionality of my iOS app and website.
-Looking further into patent protection to protect my product before realse.
-The product uses various Ethereum Virtual Machines (Ethereum, Polygon, Avalanche, ... etc).
+Currently looking further into patent protection to protect my product before release.
 - 📫 Reach me at rixonjason@hotmail.com

 <!---